-Prior to his appointment to Missouri’s highest court in 1992, Ray was a business litigation attorney for 14 years at a major Kansas City-based law firm.
-He represented clients in state and federal court cases involving class actions, officers’ and directors’ liability, securities, trade secrets, non-competition agreements, distribution agreements, insurance, products liability, land use, condemnation, administrative law and general commercial transactions; including a successful dispute that Ray argued before the Circuit court, the Missouri Court of Appeals and the Missouri Supreme Court.
+Prior to his appointment to Missouri’s highest court in 1991, Ray was a business litigation attorney for 14 years at a major Kansas City-based law firm.
+He represented clients in state and federal court cases involving class actions, officers and directors’ liability, securities, trade secrets, non-competition agreements, distribution agreements, insurance, products liability, land use condemnation, administrative law and general commercial transactions; including a successful dispute that Ray argued before the Circuit court, the Missouri Court of Appeals and the Missouri Supreme Court.